supamonkey2000/aeft/README.md

 # Android Easy File Transfer (AEFT)

+# AEFT is undergoing a major rework at the moment.
+All current builds are to be considered unstable.

 Android Easy File Transfer (or AEFT) is an easy way to send files from your Android mobile device to Windows, Linux, or Mac OS X systems running Java 8.
 While there are other file transfer apps